ros2/ros2_documentation/source/Installation/Alternatives/Ubuntu-Development-Setup-Pixi.rst

    $ source ~/ros_ws_pixi/install/local_setup.bash

-This will automatically set up the environment for any DDS vendors that support was built for.
+This will automatically set up the environment for any DDS vendors for which support was built.

 Try some examples
 -----------------